centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 echo "<pre>" . htmlspecialchars(print_r($r->asHash(), true)) . "</pre>";
 ```

+#### FYI
+`$cl` - the APIClient Object - and `$r` - the Response Object - provide further useful Methods to access configure the connection and to access response data.
+Have an eye on the [class documentation](https://rawgit.com/hexonet/php-sdk/master/build/api/index.html).

 ## Contributing

 Please read [our development guide](https://github.com/hexonet/php-sdk/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.